Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Tests

 \section{Tests}

-In order to check the correctness and accuracy of our code implementation, we simulate the evolution of a particle in a constant and uniform magnetic field, a case for which analytical solutions are known for the 4-velocity but also for the spatial position and observer time \citep{petri_particle_2022-2}.
+In order to check the correctness and accuracy of our code implementation, we simulated the evolution of a particle in a constant and uniform magnetic field.
+Analytical solutions are known for the four-velocity but also for the spatial position and observer time in this case \citep{petri_particle_2022-2}.
 An electron is kicked into a constant magnetic field of strength $B_z$ with an initial Lorentz factor of $\gamma_0=10^4$.
 The normalised damping parameter is therefore $\tau_0\,\omega_B = 10^{-5}$.
-As figure~\ref{fig:tests} highlights, the algorithm converges and find the spiral motion described by a charged particle loosing energy in a magnetic field.
-The exact analytical trajectory is shown in orange solid lines and the numerical simulations in blue dots.
-Thanks to this comparison, we observe that the algorithm is first order in proper time, according to the particle position.
-The first order convergence is due to the fact that the 4-position is updated according to the pure Lorentz force, neglecting the radiation reaction corrections.
+As figure~\ref{fig:tests} highlights, the algorithm converges and finds the spiral motion described by a charged particle losing energy in a magnetic field.
+The exact analytical trajectory is shown in orange solid lines and the numerical simulations with blue dots.
+Thanks to this comparison, we observed that the algorithm is first order in proper time, according to the particle position.
+The first order convergence is due to the fact that the four-position was updated according to the pure Lorentz force, neglecting the radiation reaction corrections.

-Confident about the convergence and accuracy of our algorithm, we now simulate the motion of charged particles in the electromagnetic field of a rotating neutron star.
+Being confident about the convergence and accuracy of our algorithm, we then simulated the motion of charged particles in the electromagnetic field of a rotating neutron star.